Wells-Group/dlrbnicsx/demo/poisson_non_linear_geometric_parametrization/README.md

 The parameter $\mu_2$ is used to stretch the domain along x directions.
 Specifically, the deformation applied is:
 $$\text{On } \Omega: \left( (\mu_2 - 1)x, 0 \right)$$

+For the mesh deformation, first, the boundary deformation are applied on the boundaries $\Gamma_1$ and $\Gamma_3$.
+The harmonic extension is used to compute the shape parametrization corressponding to the deformation on the boundaries $\Gamma_1$ and $\Gamma_3$.
+The domain is then stretched along x-direction by factor $\mu_2$.
+The computed shape parametrization is then applied to the stretched domain.